IBM-Blockchain-Archive/marbles/docs/config_file.md

 - `cas` - An Array.
 Must have at least 1 entry.
 You can add more, but currently only the first one will be used.
 	- `api_url` - The gRPC url to reach the ca. It must include the port.
 	- `msp_id` - The ID associated with the ca.
-	- `orgs` - An object of organziations
+	- `orgs` - An object of organizations
 		- `users` - An array of enroll IDs and secrets for this org.
 Used for invokes and queries on chaincode.
 			- `enrollId` - A registered user's id on the CA. Can be found in the CA's yaml file.
 			- `enrollSecret` - A registered user's secret on the CA. Can be found in the CA's yaml file.
-		- `ca_name` - The CA to use to authenticate the ernoll ID
+		- `ca_name` - The CA to use to authenticate the enroll ID
 		- `privateKeyPEM` - An admin private key.
 Used during install and instantiated.
 		- `signedCertPEM` - An admin signed certificate.
 Used during install and instantiate.
 - `peers` - An array.
 Must have at least 1 entry.
 You can add more, but currently only the first one will be used.